scipy-conference/scipy_proceedings/papers/jacqueline_kazil/mesa_abm.rst

   * Random interval activation, where the interval between each activation is drawn from a random distribution (most often Poisson).
 In this regime, there is no set model step; instead, the model maintains an internal 'clock' and schedule which determines which agent will be activated at which time on the internal clock.
   * More exotic activation regimes may be used as well, such as agents needing to spend resources to activate more frequently.

-The activation regime can have a substantial effect on the behavior of a simulation [Comer2014], yet many ABM frameworks do not make it easy to change.
-For example, NetLogo defaults to a random activation system, while MASON's scheduler is uniform by default.
-By separating out the scheduler into a separate, extensible class, Mesa both requires modelers to specify their choice of activation regime, and makes it easy to change and observe the results.
-Additionally, the scheduler object serves as the model's storage struture for active agents.

 All scheduler classes share a few standard method conventions, in order to make them both simple to use and seamlessly interchangable.
 Schedulers are instantiated with the model object they belong to.
 Agents are added to the schedule using the ``add_agent`` method, and removed using **remove_agent**.
 Agents can be added at the very beginning of a simulation, or any time in the middle -- e.g. as they are born from other agents' reproduction.

-The **step** method runs one step of the *model*, activating agents accordingly.
+The ``step`` method runs one step of the *model*, activating agents accordingly.
 It is here that the schedulers primarily differ from one another.
-For example, the uniform **BaseScheduler** simply loops through the agents in the order they were added, while **RandomActivation** shuffles their order prior to looping.
+For example, the uniform ``BaseScheduler`` simply loops through the agents in the order they were added, while ``RandomActivation`` shuffles their order prior to looping.

-Each agent is assumed to have a **step()** method, which receives the model state as its sole argument.
+Each agent is assumed to have a ``step`` method of its own, which receives the model state as its sole argument.
 This is the method that the scheduler calls in order to activate each agent.

-The scheduler maintains two variables determining the model clock. **steps** counts how many steps of the model have occured, while **time** tracks the model's simulated clock time.
-Many models will only utilize **steps**, but a model using Poisson activation, for example, will track both separately, with steps counting individual agent activations and **time** the scheduled model time of the most recent activation.
-Some models may implement particular schedules simulating real time: for example, **time** may attempt to simulate real-world time, where agent activations simulate them as they engage in different activities of different durations based on the time of day.
+The scheduler maintains two variables determining the model clock. ``steps`` counts how many steps of the model have occured, while ``time`` tracks the model's simulated clock time.
+Many models will only utilize ``steps``, but a model using Poisson activation, for example, will track both separately, with steps counting individual agent activations and ``time`` the scheduled model time of the most recent activation.
+Some models may implement particular schedules simulating real time: for example, ``time`` may attempt to simulate real-world time, where agent activations simulate them as they engage in different activities of different durations based on the time of day.

-Now, let's implement that in our example model.
+Now, let's implement a schedule in our example model.
 We add a ``RandomActivation`` scheduler to the model, and add each created agent to it.
 We also need to implement the agents' ``step`` method, which the scheduler calls by default.
 Finally,   The new code looks like this:

 .. code-block:: python